Two-Timescale Transmission Design and RIS Optimization for Integrated Localization and Communications: Location-coherent Optimization Phase

 \subsection{RIS Phase Profile Optimization}

 The RIS phase profile is optimized based on the statistics of the terminal locations and the NLOS components of all associated connections.
-To this end, we take inspiration from the location-based RIS optimization approach proposed in \cite{abrardo2020intelligent}, which assumes that the actual locations of the UEs are uniformly distributed around an estimated location without considering any location estimation scheme.
-By contrast, we consider the location scheme in Section \ref{Loc_est_model}, i.e., the RIS optimizer assumes that the actual position of the UEs is distributed around the estimated position according to a normal distribution with covariance matrix given by \eqref{PosPri}.
+To this end, we take inspiration from the location-based RIS optimization approach proposed in \cite{abrardo2020intelligent}, which assumes that the actual locations of the UEs are uniformly distributed around an estimated location.
+How the localization of the UEs is performed is, however, not specified in \cite{abrardo2020intelligent}.
+Therein, the localization statistics are assumed to be available from external sources, e.g., based on the GNSS.
+By contrast, we consider the localization scheme in Section \ref{sec_UELocEst}, i.e., the RIS optimizer assumes that the actual position of the UEs is distributed around the estimated position according to a normal distribution with covariance matrix given by \eqref{PosPri}.